schneems/schneems/_posts/2021-01-13-migrating-a-ruby-library-from-travisci-to-circleci.md

                 gemfile: rails_5_2.gemfile
 ```

 The `workflows` key is a special key, just like `jobs` and `version`.
-This last part says to defeine a workflow where it will run my job named `test` (defined above) with a test matrix that looks like this:
+This last part says to define a workflow where it will run my job named `test` (defined above) with a test matrix that looks like this:

 |          | rails_5_2.gemfile     | rails_6_1.gemfile     | rails_git.gemfile     |